Level 2 Contemporary & Commercial Dance

-If you love the spotlight and dream of seeing your name in lights, this course is for you!
-This imaginative and expressive course will nurture your creativity, enhance your performance skills, and teach you about a whole host of performance genres.
+If you love the spotlight and dream of seeing your name in lights, then contemporary and commericial dance could be the perfect course for you!
+This imaginative and expressive course will nurture your creativity, enhance your performance skills, and teach you about a whole host of performance genres, preparing you to move on to the Level 3 Contemporary & Commercial Dance qualification.
 You will be able to put your talents to the test in our incredible theatre and specialist dance studios, before taking to the stage and showing off your skills.
-Bring on the applause!

 Why should I choose the course?